HDH-bytes/AIMarketIntelligence/README.md

 The dashboard allows a user to:

 - ask a market or product research question in natural language
-- run a live AI analysis workflow
+- run an AI analysis workflow
 - view structured market results in a dashboard layout
 - compare competitors by pricing, ratings, and market position
 - read a full AI-generated market briefing